LocPoseNet: Robust Location Prior for Unseen Object Pose Estimation: Method

 where $\mathbf{R}_{i}$ and $\mathbf{R}_{j}$ represent the object rotations in the $i$-th and $j$-th reference images, respectively.
 Intuitively, the correlations estimated from neighboring references should be consistent with each other.
 To account for this, we pick $k$-nearest neighbors for each reference based on Eq.~\ref{eq:distance} and concatenate the corresponding correlations.
 We denote the resulting feature maps from the scale-robust and scale-aware heads as $\textbf{M}_{rb}\in\mathbb{R}^{N_r\times{k}\times{H_q}\times{W_q}}$ and $\textbf{M}_{aw}\in\mathbb{R}^{N_r\times{kD}\times{H_q}\times{W_q}}$, respectively.
 These two feature maps are further separately embedded into a latent space $\mathbb{R}^{D\times{H_q}\times{W_q}}$ after being fed into several convolution blocks and a max pooling layer ($\mathbb{R}^{N_r\times{D}\times{H_q}\times{W_q}}\rightarrow\mathbb{R}^{{D}\times{H_q}\times{W_q}}$).

-Subsequently, we separately learn to predict an object center heatmap and the object size from the two embedded feature maps, following the implementation in~\cite{liu2022gen6d}.
+Subsequently, we separately predict the object center and the object size from the two embedded feature maps.
 Given the predicted object location parameters $\textbf{c}_q$ and $s_q$, we compute the 3D object translation as

 where $\textbf{K}$ is the known camera intrinsic matrix, and $\hat{\textbf{c}}_q=[\textbf{c}_q, 1]^{T}$.